VakoB/timer/README.md

 1. Input the desired minutes and seconds.
 2. Click the start button to begin the countdown.
 3. To stop or pause the timer, click the stop button.
-4. Click the "RESTART" button to reset the timer.
+4. Click the restart button to reset the timer.

 ## Installation